Nimzozo/Ab-Chess/README.md

 <script src="AbChess-x.x.x.js"></script>
 ```

-- To embed a chessboard with the default configuration, run this script.
+- This simple script will display a chessboard with the default configuration.
 ```javascript
 var abChess = new AbChess("chessboard");
 abChess.draw();